 “To prepare for the trip, we had to decide on what we had to do for school,” recalls Robbie, who was 17 at the time.
 “We home-schooled for the whole of the summer before the trip,” says Sarah, who is two years younger.
 “We did a year of schooling in the span of four months, so that way we didn’t have to study during the duration of our trip.”

-For Dominic and Susan White, son Luke (16) and daughter Charlie-May (13), will be setting sail on the Oyster World Rally 2022-23, and it was the onset of the Covid-19 pandemic that brought the long-held dream of a circumnavigation to life.
+For Dominic and Susan White, son Luke (16) and daughter Charlie-May (13), who set sail on the Oyster World Rally 2022-23, it was the onset of the Covid-19 pandemic that brought the long-held dream of a circumnavigation to life.
 “The pandemic changed everything, it was the final push we needed to make our dream a reality” explains Susan.

 With their schools closed, GCSE’s cancelled and both youngsters now already doing online lessons from home, the family’s previous concerns about taking Luke and Charlie-May out of mainstream education was in effect already made for them.